vgfang/breadbot/README.md

 - __Specifying Total Flour Amount__: The bot can be called using `!bread x`, where `x` will specify the total flour amount in grams for the recipe.
 - __Randomized Recipe Names__: The user may modify `words.txt` to create a custom word list for bot to select from when generating recipes.

-## Deployment
+## Deployment on GNU/Linux
 1. `git clone` the repository
+2. Install `wkhtmltopdf` on distribution
-2. Create a Discord bot at the Discord Developer Portal and add the bot to your desired server
+3. Create a Discord bot at the Discord Developer Portal and add the bot to your desired server
-3. Use your Discord Bot Token and Discord Guild Token to fill in the `.env` variables
+4. Use your Discord Bot Token and Discord Guild Token to fill in the `.env` variables
-4. Activate the virtualenv: `source env/bin/activate`
+5. Activate the virtualenv: `source env/bin/activate`
-5. Run the bot as a background process: `python3 bot.py &`
+6. Run the bot as a background process: `python3 bot.py &`